Ebazhanov/linkedin-skill-assessments-quizzes/README.md

 #### [ [Go to see the last contributor](https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes/blob/main/README.md) ]

-#### 🙏 Adding Answers
+#### 🙏 Contributions

+- If you wish to add questions, click [here](https://github.com/linkedin-faq) for the source code.

-Please add an explanation or reference link to your answers.
+- Please add an explanation or reference link to your answers.
 This will help anyone to better learn concepts they may not have a great understanding about.
 Use [Grammarly](https://www.grammarly.com/) to ensure your spelling and grammar are correct.

 #### ❗️ Looking to participate in Hacktoberfest 2024?
 Please read the rules carefully: